cu-makerspace/public-ticket-viewer/README.md

 Anybody with adequate desire and curiosity can see our public-facing data spreadsheet.
 Fortunately, security is handled by google here, so I'm pretty confident we won't have a problem there.
 As long as the public-facing data is limited to data that can't feasibly link to a user, there should be no issues.

-**Files absolutely must never be public-facing data.** It would be cool to show someone a model of their file so they have a better idea of it, but that's just not possible with giving everybody easy access to everybody else's files.
+Files cannot be rendered/shared/displayed.
+It would be cool to show someone a model of their file so they have a better idea of it, but that's just not possible with giving everybody easy access to everybody else's files.